Should companies market themselve with PPC?

 Technical SEO, search intelligence, and the code behind it — notes from 20+ years of making websites work harder.

 A television giant forgets to renew its domain; an insurer redirects its HTTPS site to the wrong brand.
-Two different ways to throw away online identity — and neither is cheap.
+Two ways to throw away online identity — and neither is cheap.

 Tweets and pictures have taken over from paragraphs, and blogging has quietly slipped down most people's priorities.
 Yet for brands — and for search — content still matters.